General partnership (vof)

 Note: Since 1 January 2021, the differences between general and professional partnerships (maatschappen) has ceased to exist.
 This has implications mostly for matters of liability for company debts, responsibility for specific contracts, and the division of profit.
-Read more about the new rules on Business.gov.nl.
+Read more about the on Business.gov.nl.

 Setting up a general partnership

-It's mandatory to register your vof in the Business Register (Handelsregister) at the Netherlands Chamber of Commerce KVK.
+It's mandatory to your vof in the Business Register (Handelsregister) at the Netherlands Chamber of Commerce KVK.
 You can fill out the online form in advance.